Glowstick0017/Pediatric-office-software/README.md

-# CSE 360 Project

-Office Automation System for Pediatric Doctor’s Office
+# Office Automation System for Pediatric Doctor’s Office

 Doctor and Nurse credentials are given, user can be registered.